wwhite13sub/Healthy_Living/README.md

 ### Technologies used:
 - HTML, CSS, SCSS Javascript, Bootstrap, Prettier, DrawIO, GitHub, GoogleFonts.
 ### Future Improvements
-1. Add filters to the drop-down selection criteria (such as vegan, vegetarian, calories, number ingredients).
+1. Add filters to the search criteria (such as vegan, vegetarian, calories, number ingredients).
-2. Add ability to select recipes by type nutrients provided.
+2. List nutrients of the returned recipes
-3. Add ability to update selection ingredient list without having to modify code.
+3. Add page with ability to search based on selection of a healthy food group.
-4. Add short videos that motivate users to eat healthy
+4. Add short videos that motivate users to eat healthy.

 ### Installation Instructions: